getify/You-Dont-Know-JS/async & performance/ch4.md

 You're hopefully convinced now that generators are a very important addition to the async programming toolbox.
 But it's a new syntax in ES6, which means you can't just polyfill generators like you can Promises (which are just a new API).
 So what can we do to bring generators to our browser JS if we don't have the luxury of ignoring pre-ES6 browsers?

 For all new syntax extensions in ES6, there are tools -- the most common term for them is transpilers, for trans-compilers -- which can take your ES6 syntax and transform it into equivalent (but obviously uglier!) pre-ES6 code.
-So, generators can be transpiled into code that will have the same behavior but works in ES5 and below.
+So, generators can be transpiled into code that will have the same behavior but work in ES5 and below.

 But how?
 The "magic" of `yield` doesn't obviously sound like code that's easy to transpile.
 We actually hinted at a solution in our earlier discussion of closure-based *iterators*.